WilliamsStudentsOnline/wso-config/README.md

 The new server setup for WSO's infrastructure.

 ## Onboarding
+You will need something to manage VMs.
+You can get [UTM](https://mac.getutm.app) on macOS or [VirtualBox](https://www.virtualbox.org) on Windows and Linux.
+Alternatively, use [QEMU](https://qemu.org) if you know what you're doing.

 Run the short script to download the ISO file and install Ansible & third party modules:
 ``` shell
 $ ./setup.sh
 ```
-Or, if you're on Windows:
+Or, if you're on Windows and not running this in WSL:
 ``` shell
 $ ./setup.ps1
 ```

+The scripts can fail in some circumstances.
+In that case, refer to the instructions below:

-You will need to install [Ansible](https://www.ansible.com), which you can do with `$ brew install ansible` on macOS, or `pip install ansible` anywhere.
-On Linux it's in your package manager.
-On Windows, get it by installing WSL, then running the Linux installation shell script.
+On macOS, run `$ brew install ansible`.
+On Linux it's in your package manager (run `setup.sh` to have it automatically installed).
+On Windows, get it by installing WSL, then running the Unix installation shell script (the `setup.sh` in this folder), or by running `setup.ps1`, which only works if you have `choco` installed.

-You will also need something to manage VMs.
-You can get [UTM](https://mac.getutm.app) on macOS or [VirtualBox](https://www.virtualbox.org) on Windows and Linux.
-Alternatively, use [QEMU](https://qemu.org) if you know what you're doing.

-Go get a copy of [AlmaLinux 10](https://almalinux.org)'s ISO image, then do a barebones vanilla install into the VM.
-Install as few packages as possible!
-It's very difficult for Ansible to safely batch remove unneeded packages, and it will only add what is strictly needed.
-So rather than installing something, simply add it to this configuration.
+If none of these work, you can try `pip install ansible` (works on any OS), but use a `venv` otherwise you might break your system Python.

+Then, go get a copy of [AlmaLinux 10](https://almalinux.org)'s ISO image if the scripts haven't downloaded it for you (you'll know they did because they'll leave a `.iso` file in this folder.

+Do a barebones vanilla install into the VM (only `Minimal Install` selected in the packages menu).
+More detailed installation instructions will be added soon.

+Once you have your installation done and remove the ISO from your virtual disk drive, make a copy of your installed VM.

 Make sure that you make **multiple** VMs by cloning that first installation, one for each role (Prod, Dev, Backup).
 This way, you can accurately simulate a real deployment.

-Once you have your installation done and remove the ISO from your virtual disk drive, make a copy of your installed VM.
-You can do this any way you want, but make sure to actually do this, because when a bad Ansible command trashes your VM you'll really wish you had it.
-Besides: you should test ideally on a vanilla installation anyways, restoring to vanilla and running Ansible to ensure it really works.
-You will need a fast internet connection for the Ansible tests to work (the tasks re-install the DNF package cache a few times, which can be slow).

 Jobs should never fail, but some jobs always result in a change or a skip.
 If a job fails, file a bug report.